Lou Myers (actor): Early life

+Personal life

+Myers had a son, named Melvin Myers, and a grandson.

 Myers died at the Charleston Area Medical Center in West Virginia after battling pneumonia for several months.

 Awards

 Myers won an NAACP Image Award for his role as the Stool Pigeon in the August Wilson play King Hedley II.
 He also won the Off-Broadway AUDELCO Award for his role in the play Fat Tuesday.

 In 2005 the Appalachian Education Initiative listed Myers as one of 50 "Outstanding Creative Artists" from the State of West Virginia and featured him in their coffee table book Art & Soul.